lowlevel-1989/ambidextro-mods/README.md

 ---

-## 🛠️ Compatibility

-Designed for the PC version of Ambidextro.
-Future compatibility depends on updates to the base game and the Mod Loader.

----

-## 📬 Support

-Found a bug or have suggestions?
-Use the issue tracker or comment system on the platform where the mods are published to provide feedback.

----

 # 🇪🇸 Mods para Ambidextro

 Colección de mods diseñados para ampliar y mejorar la experiencia de juego en *Ambidextro*.
 Cada mod puede instalarse de forma independiente y añade funcionalidades específicas como mejoras en la interfaz o ajustes al gameplay.